 One Day Mistakes to Avoid#

-- Starting too late — Be at the Acropolis at 8 AM, not 10 AM
+- Starting too late — Be at the Acropolis at 8 AM, not 10 AM.
+This single decision shapes your entire day

-- Spending too long at one site — Keep moving
+- Spending too long at one site — Keep moving.
+You can always come back; today is about breadth

-- Missing sunset — The rooftop experience is essential
+- Missing sunset — The rooftop experience is not optional.
+Build your day around it

-- Trying to see too much — Focus on quality, not quantity
+- Trying to see too much — Focus on quality, not quantity.
+Five great experiences beat ten rushed ones

 Frequently Asked Questions#